Drought Stress and its impact

 An overview of soil-water relations is available via PowerPoint presentation (allow time for download).

 Soil moisture content (by volume) and status (by potential or tension) is a major variable affecting plant water status and crop water-use.
 Extractable soil moisture is the amount of water that a given crop can extract from the soil to a given soil water potential and soil depth.
 Generally, different crops can use 50% to 80% of the extractable soil moisture before crop transpiration is reduced and plants present symptoms of water deficit.
 These values change with crop, soil and atmospheric conditions.
 The determination of soil moisture content or status is of major consideration regarding plant water relations.

 Methods of testing soil moisture vary from feeling the soil by hand to remote sensing it from aerial or even space platforms.
 Methods vary in accuracy, cost, convenience and purpose.
 The major methods used in farming or in research are detailed in the sites noted below.
 The basic method is the ‘gravimetric’ where soil samples are taken with an auger and their moisture content is determined by weighing before and after drying in an oven.
 This remains the benchmark for all other methods.
 More advanced methods are represented by the ‘Neutron scatter method’ and ‘Time-Domain Reflectometry’ (TDR) method.
-Details on the various measurement methods and instrumentation are available in this publication.
 One popular method used in irrigation is the tensiometer.
 Regretfully tensiometers found their way into being used in studies under sever soil moisture stress.
 It should be remembered that the tensiometer is not functional at soil moisture potential below about -0.05 to -0.1 MPa (ca. 0.5 to 1 bar) depending on the make.

 The repercussions of plant water deficit